libreswitch/ops/docs/layer3_design.md

 ## ECMP
 Equal Cost Multipath is a scenario where a single route can have multiple "Equal Cost" route nexthops.
 The nexthop for a given packet is determined by its header information, usually by hashing source and destination IP addresses and source and destination L4 ports.
 OpenSwitch allows excluding any or all of those fields from the hashing function.
 OpenSwitch supports 32 ECMP nexthops per IPv4 or IPv6 prefix in the initial phase.
 OpenSwitch can also enable "resilient ECMP" if the hardware supports it.
 Resilient ECMP is a mechanism that perserves traffic flows in-flight when ECMP group membership changes.
-If a nexthop is added or removed from the ECMP group, traffic flows destined to the other members of the group are not re-distributed thereby preventing disruption of conversations traveling through those nexthops.
+If a nexthop is added or removed from the ECMP group, traffic flows destined to the other members of the group are not re-distributed thereby preventing disruption of conversations travelling through those nexthops.
 NOTE: Routes for the same prefix contributed by different routing protocols are not considered "equal cost".

 ## InterVLAN Routing and VLAN Interfaces
-InterVLAN routing is important in scenarios where routing is needed between 2 different VLANs on a switch.
-When a packet is ingressing and egressing on physical interfaces that are layer2 and both the interfaces are participating in different VLANs, routing between these VLANs is achieved by creating 2 virtual interfaces.
+InterVLAN routing is important in scenarios where routing is needed between two different VLANs on a switch.
+When a packet is ingressing and egressing on physical interfaces that are layer2 and both the interfaces are participating in different VLANs, routing between these VLANs is achieved by creating two virtual interfaces.
 These virtual interfaces have the following properties:

 - Each virtual interface is associated with one of the VLANs.
 - Virtual interface is associated with a bridge.
 This is an internal bridge created solely for isolating VLAN traffic to the virtual interfaces.
 - Switching happens between the physical layer2 interface and the corresponding virtual interface in that VLAN.
 - The virtual interface has an IP address associated with a VRF.
-- Routing happens between the 2 virtual interfaces.
+- Routing happens between the two virtual interfaces.

 # High Level Architecture and Design